In this article

 Insights

 Fast-growing businesses do not have an AR problem in the traditional sense.
 They have a scaling problem disguised as an AR problem.
 When your customer base grows 2x but your finance team stays the same size, every manual step in your revenue cycle becomes a bottleneck.
 Invoices go out late.
 Follow-ups slip.
 Cash application backs up.
 DSO creeps upward not because customers are paying slower, but because your internal processes cannot keep pace with volume.
+The fix is accounts receivable automation built for growth.

 Revenue automation software solves this by removing the manual labor from invoice generation, collections outreach, payment processing, cash application, and reporting.
 But not all platforms are built for businesses in growth mode.
 Some are designed for stable enterprises optimizing around the margins.
 Others, like Monk, are built specifically for organizations where the complexity and volume of AR are increasing faster than headcount.